 Where are the Sunflower Festivals in Washington State near Vancouver?

-Stocker Farms This country farm has been operating for more than 30 years.
-It is a 2 hr and 30 minutes drive from Vancouver.
+Stocker Farms: This country farm has been operating for more than 31 years.
+It is a 2 hour and 30 minute drive from Vancouver.

-The Fall Festival at Stocker Farms is worth checking out starting on weekends, September 16 until Oct 31.
+The Fall Festival at Stocker Farms is worth checking out from September 20 to October 31.
 Pick your own sunflowers or take stunning photos with the Cascade Mountains in the background.
-Stating Sept 30 their haunted attraction opens with a nighttime corn maze and a growing mid-way, food vendors and more.
+Starting September 30, their haunted attraction opens with a nighttime corn maze, a growing midway, food vendors, and more.

 Location: 8705 Marsh Road, Snohomish, Washington

-Birch Bay Home Farm Sunflower Field – Mid-August to Mid-September.
+Birch Bay Home Farm Sunflower Field – opens September 16, 2025

 Birch Bay Home Farm is a 25-acre farm located about 15 minutes from the Canadian/USA border.
 There is a sunflower field and other events at the farm.